Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Discussion

-Looking to the future, ESNs can potentially be used as an inexpensive climate simulator or a chaotic heat bath.
-Importantly, ESNs allow relatively large timesteps when generating new trajectories, making them more efficient than traditional numerical integrators.
+Looking to the future, ESNs can potentially be used to inexpensively simulate climate or to generate chaotic timeseries with known statistical properties.
+Importantly, ESNs allow relatively large timesteps when generating new trajectories, making ESNs more efficient than traditional numerical integrators.
 Thus far, transfer learning for ESNs has received limited attention in the literature.
 We believe transfer learning is an important concept that can be applied to complex problems and allow ESNs to track parametric changes in spatiotemporally chaotic dynamics.
 In general, developing efficient models that can track parametric changes in dynamical systems is an important task.
-The methodology described in this paper aims at this goal.
+The methodology described in this paper aims at developing efficient computational ML models for this task.